atolye15/scss-starter/docs/core/variables.md

 ## Links

-Style anchor elements.
+Anchor element styles.
 More variables for anchors can be found in the [Colors](core/colors.md) section.

 ### `$g-link-transition`